iann0036/tf-cfn-provider/docs/providers/azurerm/DataLakeStore.md

 `EncryptionState` - (Optional) Is Encryption enabled on this Data Lake Store Account?
 Possible values are `Enabled` or `Disabled`.
 Defaults to `Enabled`.

 `EncryptionType` - (Optional) The Encryption Type used for this Data Lake Store Account.
-Currently can be set to `SystemManaged` when `EncryptionState` is `Enabled` - and must be a blank string when it's Disabled.
+Currently can be set to `ServiceManaged` when `EncryptionState` is `Enabled` - and must be a blank string when it's Disabled.

 `FirewallAllowAzureIps` - are Azure Service IP's allowed through the firewall?
 Possible values are `Enabled` and `Disabled`.
 Defaults to `Enabled.`.